vpavlenko/nn/README.md

 # Where to start
 - https://colab.research.google.com/github/fastai/fastbook/blob/master/04_mnist_basics.ipynb - good intro on a basic MLP for MNIST.
-No exercises
+Excercise: train an MLP on entire MNIST